 2.What issues does #TogetherWeRemember seek to address?

 Ours is a world at war over the essence of our human story--whether humanity or inhumanity is the dominant gene in our DNA.
-Case in point, we continue to fall far short on our promise of “Never Again” and, as a result, mass atrocities continue on our watch.
+Case in point, we continue to fall far short on our promise of “Never Again” and, as a result, genocide, mass atrocities, and other forms of violent hatred continue on our watch.
 We are reminded of this failure all-too often as the consequences of our inaction play on repeat in the 24-hour news cycle and on social media, numbing our capacity for compassion, heightening fear of "the other," and eroding the will to act.

 3.How does #TogetherWeRemember make a difference?

 Elie Wiesel and Samuel Totten once said: "Memory can be a graveyard, but it can also be the true kingdom of man.
 The choice is before humanity."
-We hope to inspire millions around the world to choose to join us on the right side of history and declare as one: “#TogetherWeRemember humanity at its worst to inspire humanity to be its best.”Each year, we will unite communities in solidarity, give voice to the voiceless both past and present, and inspire one another to honor the rights of those affected by atrocities - to memory, justice, healing, and safe refuge.
+We hope to inspire millions around the world to choose to join us on the right side of history and declare as one: “#TogetherWeRemember humanity at its worst to inspire humanity to be its best.”Each year, we will unite communities in solidarity, give voice to the voiceless both past and present, and inspire one another to honor the rights of those affected by violent hatred - to memory, justice, healing, and safe refuge.
 This is not a one-time event.
-April 2017 is the inauguration of an annual global tradition in which we examine our progress towards fulfilling the promises of “Never Forget” and “Never Again” for all people in our world.
+We're establishing an annual global tradition in which we examine our progress towards fulfilling the promises of “Never Forget” and “Never Again” for all people in our world.
 Until we stop adding names to the list of victims, we have work to do.

 4.Who is involved in leading #TogetherWeRemember?

 #TogetherWeRemember is the flagship campaign and namesake of the founding organization behind the movement: Together We Remember (TWR).
-TWR is a nonprofit organization dedicated to transforming the memory of past genocides and atrocities into the most powerful tool for building peace in the present through globally synchronized activism campaigns.
+TWR is a not-for-profit organization dedicated to transforming the memory of violent hatred in the past into the most powerful tool for building peace in the present.

 To take the campaign global, TWR teamed up with STAND: The Student-Led Movement to End Mass Atrocities.
 STAND brings deep expertise in anti-atrocity advocacy as well as a global network of student communities committed to making “Never Again” a reality.